Cyber criminals are trying to lure you in continually, with a variety of attacks.

 Preventing these sorts of messages is difficult.
 There is (at the time of writing this) no technical solution.
 The real solution is awareness, and people need to be aware, and not click links in text messages.

 There is no technical solution to this.
 As above the solution is awareness and training.
-If any one claiming to be from your bank, or the IRS (the IRS NEVER CALLS) hangup, and call back directly to the number of the bank if they need to speak with you, do it at that time.
+If anyone claims to be from your bank, or the IRS (the IRS NEVER CALLS) hangup and call back directly to the number of the bank if they need to speak with you, do it at that time.
 Always call IN to the bank, never take any calls from a bank and provide information.
+Get a free cyber security assessment today; call Voipcom at 480-571-4454 to talk to an expert.

 Get A Free Cyber Security Assessment Today